Simplicity — the art of maximizing the amount of work not done — is essential.

 There are two essential assets as part of this guidance article:

-In addition, download the Essential SAFe poster here.
+You can also download the Essential SAFe Big Picture here.